 Welcome to Wood Pellets 101!

-- Find a cleaner, easier, and more cost-effective alternative to heating with oil, propane, or even cord wood ...
+- Find a cleaner and more cost-effective alternative to heating with oil, propane, or even cord wood.

 Wood Pellets: the Basics

 They are extremely efficient, easy to use, renewable, and 100% natural.
-The average homeowner will save $682 this year by heating with wood pellets instead of oil.
-Reduce carbon emissions by 4.8 tons, and support the domestic economy and local jobs!
+The average homeowner will save $682 each year by heating with wood pellets instead of heating oil, reduce carbon emissions by 4.8 tons, and support the domestic economy and local jobs!

 What’s So Green About Wood Pellets, Anyway?